Podiatry colleagues in Australia, would you like to learn dermoscopy?

 Please note: You do not need to own a dermatoscope to undertake the course.
 Types of dermatoscope and their advantages are covered as part of the programme.
 Distributors in Australia are available who can sell directly to you, should you wish to purchase one.

-Sessions run from 7 pm to 9 pm (AEST)
+Sessions run from 7 pm to 9 pm (Sydney Time)

 The cost of the programme is $550 AUD.